domsalisbury/domsalisbury.github.io/_posts/bacme_positionpaper.md

 4. Above all, do we even need a model for illness and rehabilitation at this time, given we know so little about the etiology of ME/CFS, and given the heterogeneity in patients’ symptoms and illness course?
 What would happen if the clinics didn't adopt a theoretical model and just focused on symptom management and support (where needed)?
 In summary, I feel this is a deeply-flawed and brazen move by BACME that will not pay dividends in the long run.
 The webinar was called ‘Understanding Dysregulation in ME/CFS’.
 We don’t understand it!
 At all!
 It is great that BACME are acknowledging it.
 Clinicians having a good grasp of dysregulation in ME/CFS is a step forward; it could help explain certain symptoms to patients and even signpost them to other related diagnoses and their treatments (e.g, dysautonomia and PoTs).
 However, concocting a new illness model and therapy approach without clinical evidence—and without any understanding of what’s causing this dysregulation—is not the way forward.
 This is all set up to be the Deconditioning Model Part 2.

-narrative of expected recovery/rehabilitation.
-Not clear if this is ignorance or strategy.
+A key point to the model is that the dysregulation is seen as reversible.
+This allows the narrative of expected recovery/rehabilitation.